 How Vehicles Are Stolen: Common Methods Explained

-Vehicle theft is a growing problem, and criminals use increasingly sophisticated techniques to steal cars quickly and quietly.
-Below we explain the most common methods used today — and how they work — so you can better understand the risks and take steps to protect your vehicle.
+Below we briefly explain the most common methods used — so you can better understand the risks and take steps to protect your vehicle.

 - Relay Theft (Keyless Car Theft)